cloudevents/spec/docs/GOVERNANCE.md

 ## Release Process and Versioning

+### Versioning

 The specifications produced will adhere to the following:

-- The versioning scheme used will follow [semver](https://semver.org/).
+- The versioning scheme will follow [semver](https://semver.org/) for the version number part of the version string.

-- Specifications will be grouped into logical units and released at the same time, with the same version number.
+- Specifications will be grouped into logical units, with all documents in a group released at the same time, with the same version number.
 This is true regardless of whether each individual document actually changed during the release cycle.
 The determination of the number of groups, and which document belongs in a group, can change over time.

 - Since changing the CloudEvents `specversion` string could have a significant impact on implementations, all non-breaking changes will be made as